-The capital structure of the Group consists of debt, which includes the borrowings disclosed in note 15, cash and cash equivalents and equity attributable to equity holders, comprising issued capital and retained earnings.
+The capital structure of the Group consists of debt, which includes the borrowings disclosed in note 15, cash and cash equivalents disclosed in note 18 and equity attributable to equity holders, comprising issued capital and retained earnings.

 The Group's Board of Directors reviews the capital structure on a bi-annual basis.